shuveksha-tuladhar/steps-to-create-portfolio/README.md

 ![vscode-editor](https://user-images.githubusercontent.com/97779778/156959005-f41e57fc-921c-4ae5-b942-16dff5d59ef3.png)
 3. Login into your account using username and password on http://www.github.com.
 OR Create a profile if you don't have one. ![login-page](https://user-images.githubusercontent.com/97779778/156959094-632c07f6-1313-45cb-af87-de7c51de09f7.png)

-4. Click on “Your repositories”
+4. Click on “Your repositories” <br>
 ![Repo](https://user-images.githubusercontent.com/97779778/156959116-650008a5-302b-43c6-abdc-ec25820e2fa8.png)